top of page

 Developer: Wolfe; & Stanhope Properties

-SoWN has looked at the environmental aspects of the proposal.
-We have also stressed the critical importance of local consultation, particularly about construction phase and traffic.
-Overall we welcome the more modest alterations now proposed.
-One other important alteration is the removal of the vehicle ramp and making the building more publicly transparent by bringing the reception down to ground level.
+SoWN looked at the environmental aspects of the proposal and stressed the critical importance of local consultation, particularly about construction phase and traffic.
+Overall we welcomed the reduced alterations that were consented.

 Evelina Children's Hospital